• Visitor Info

 Do you need reservations for Waimea Valley?

-You don’t need reservations at Waimea Valley to visit the botanical gardens and waterfalls.
+You don't need reservations at Waimea Valley to visit the botanical gardens and waterfall.
 However, you can book general admission, the Toa Luau, Kipahele Tour, and mobility scooters online in advance if you'd like.

 For weddings, photoshoots, or other events, it's best to contact them ahead of time.